Switchback Experiments under Geometric Mixing: A Markovian Model for Temporal Carryovers

 \end{defi}

-The first estimand, $\tau_{\GATE}$, is a direct analogue to the estimand considered in \cite{ugander2013graph} and \cite{xiong2022bias} for the Markov setting.
+The global average treatment effect is a direct analogue to the estimand considered in \cite{ugander2013graph} and \cite{xiong2022bias} for the Markov setting.
 In a cross-sectional randomized trial with spillover effects between the units, GATE is the average difference in outcomes when all units are exposed to treatment versus when all units are exposed to control, conditionally on the group of recruited subjects.
 Here in the longitudinal setting, our estimand of interest is the average difference in outcomes when the system is always exposed to treatment versus when the system is always exposed to control, conditionally on the time period during which the experiment is conducted.
-We note that this is also related to the long-run average reward studied in \citet{glynn2020adaptive}, except that in our setting the system is never stationary due to the exogenous and arbitrary transition operator.
-The second estimand, $\tau_{\FATE}$, gives us more flexibility on defining our causal target, and will effectively let us disregard time periods where our estimator is biased due to carryover effects (for example, it may be convenient to choose $\mathcal{I}$ to correspond to only evenly indexed time points).
+We emphasize that this estimand is only well-defined conditionally on environments before and during the experiment, i.e., on the sequence of transition kernels from time $-\infty$ to time $T$.
+This is also related to the long-run average reward studied in \citet{glynn2020adaptive}, except that in our setting the system is never stationary due to the exogenous and arbitrary transition operator.